DemisD/online-ticket-reservation-system/README.md

   - Edit the Exiting Route
   - View details of the Route
   - Listing of all Route

-•	Manage Schedule
+- Manage Schedule
-o	Adding New Schedule
+  - Adding New Schedule
-o	Edit the Exiting Schedule
+  - Edit the Exiting Schedule
-o	View details of the Schedule
+  - View details of the Schedule
+  - Listing of all Schedule

-•	Manage Booking
+- Manage Booking
-o	Adding New Booking
+  - Adding New Booking
-o	Edit the Exiting Booking
+  - Edit the Exiting Booking
-o	View details of the Booking
+  - View details of the Booking
-o	Listing of all Booking
+  - Listing of all Booking
+- Reports of the project Bus Ticket Booking System Report of all Customers o	Report of all Bus o	Report of all Route o	Report of all Schedule o	Report of all Booking

 •	Reports of the project Bus Ticket Booking System o	Report of all Customers o	Report of all Bus